TERMS OF SERVICE (SAAS)

 12. Term and Termination

-12.4.
+12.3.
 Effects of Termination/Expiration.
-Upon termination or expiration of this Agreement: (i) Customer will have no further right to access or use the SaaS Products; and (ii) each Party shall within thirty (30) days after written request return or destroy any tangible Confidential Information of the other Party within its possession or control that is not contained on the SaaS Products.
+Upon termination or expiration of an applicable Subscription Term: (i) Customer will have no further right to access or use the SaaS Products; and (ii) each Party shall within thirty (30) days after written request return or destroy any tangible Confidential Information of the other Party within its possession or control that is not contained on the SaaS Products.
 Any Customer Data contained on the SaaS Products will be deleted within sixty (60) days of termination/expiration of Customer’s Subscription Term.
 Customer acknowledges that it is responsible for exporting any Customer Data to which Customer desires continued access after termination/expiration, and CyberArk shall have no liability for any failure of Customer to retrieve such Customer Data and no obligation to store or retain any such Customer Data after such sixty (60) day period.
 Following termination of the SaaS Products, CyberArk may immediately deactivate Customer’s account.
 Any accrued rights and obligations will survive termination.

 13.1.
 Independent Contractors.
 Nothing in this Agreement will be construed to imply a joint venture, partnership or principal-agent relationship between CyberArk and Customer, and neither Party will have the right, power or authority to obligate or bind the other in any manner whatsoever.

 13.4.
 Governing Law and Jurisdiction.
 Each Party agrees to the applicable governing law below without regard to choice or conflicts of law rules, and to the exclusive jurisdiction of the applicable courts below with respect to any dispute, claim, action, suit or proceeding (including non-contractual disputes or claims) arising out of or in connection with this Agreement, or its subject matter or formation.
-To the extent not prohibited by law, each of the Parties hereby irrevocably waives any and all right to trial by jury in any legal proceeding arising out of or related to this Agreement.
+To the extent not prohibited by applicable law, each of the Parties hereby irrevocably waives any and all right to trial by jury in any legal proceeding arising out of or related to this Agreement.

 |CyberArk entity entering into Agreement:||With Principal Office at:||Choice of Law:||Exclusive Jurisdiction:|